Danielle Tetley

 Faculty of Health and Medical Sciences

-Danielle Tetley is a PhD student within the school of Psychology at The University of Adelaide.
-She completed her Bachelor of Psychological Science Degree in 2019, before completing her Honours Degree in Psychology in 2020, which involved conducting research on objectification theory under the supervision of Dr. Peter Strelan.
-She then decided to continue that line of research for her PhD, which she commenced in 2021.
-She aims to expand on objectification theory research, specifically to find trait and environmental predictors of objectification perpetration in men and women.
+I am a PhD student within the school of Psychology at The University of Adelaide.
+I completed my Bachelor of Psychological Science Degree in 2019, before completing my Honours Degree in Psychology in 2020, which involved conducting research on objectification theory under the supervision of Dr. Peter Strelan.
+I now continue that line of research for my PhD, which I commenced in 2021.
+I aim to expand on objectification theory research, specifically to find trait and environmental predictors of objectification perpetration in men and women.
+I have also completed a number of teaching activities during my time as a PhD candidate.

 I am conducting research within the fields of social and gender psychology, specifically expanding on objectification theory research.
 Whilst there is extensive literature surrounding the consequences of interpersonal objectification, it is lacking when it comes to the causes.
 As such, my thesis aims to find trait and environmental predictors of objectification perpetration in both men and women.